jmschp/mosh-ultimate-git-course/05 Collaboration/12- Sharing Branches.md

   main   9edbb2f [origin/main] lesson complete
 ```

-To set the remote tracking branch we run the command Git suggested `git push --set-upstream origin <name-of-branch>`, we can abbreviate the option `--set-upstream` to `-u`.
+To set the remote tracking branch we run the command Git suggested `git push --set-upstream origin <name-of-branch>`, we only have to pass `--set-upstream` option the first time.

+We can abbreviate the option `--set-upstream` to `-u`.

 ```zsh
 ❯ git push -u origin bugfix